Key Points:

 Pay Attention to Body Language

 Our bodies often speak volumes about our feelings and attitude, so the ability to control and read them is crucial.
-Pay attention to what your patients signalize with their body language, and ensure that you show empathy or at least control your gestures.
-Through this, you will be able to spot any issues faster than through a conversation and resolve them quickly.
+Pay attention to what your patients signalize with their body language (anxiety, crossed arms).
+Ensure your own posture is open, and your tone of voice is calm and reassuring.

 Use Clear, Simple Language